themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 >
 > \-Kasvandik, Sergo (2015).
 Deep Quantitative Proteomics Reveals Extensive Metabolic Reprogramming and Cancer-Like Changes of Ectopic Endometriotic Stromal Cells.
 J. Proteome Res.
 2016, 15, 2, 572-584. https://doi.org/10.1021/acs.jproteome.5b00965
 >
 > Endometriosis is characterized by the presence of endometrial-like tissue located outside the womb.
 These fragments are different structurally, and behave differently, from the normal endometrium which is shed during a period.
 With endometriosis, the disease commonly occurs on the pelvic structures (and sometimes beyond), causing severe pain, bowel, bladder or other organ dysfunction, inflammation, scarring and adhesions, and in some cases, infertility.
 Endometriosis represents a significant clinical challenge commonly associated with reduced quality of life in those affected.
 Symptoms are frequently wide-ranging and often start early in life, but may be underappreciated by medical and lay communities alike.
 >
 > \-Endometriosis Research Center

 ## **What are the symptoms?(H2)**

+* Pain with Menstruation, Dysmenorrhea
 * Pelvic Pain
 * Low Back Pain
 * Leg Pain
 * Cyclical Pain
 * Pain in Bowel and Bladder
 * Bladder and Bowel Dysfunction
-* Pain with Sex
+* Pain with Sex, Dyspareunia
 * Bloating
 * Nausea and Vomiting
 * Fatigue